Pepederalismo

-"Pepederalismo" refers to a dance and jingle on an internet video featuring Drew Olivar and Mocha Uson.
-The video is part of the duo's online video series Good News Game Show with Drew and Mocha.
-The particular video is meant to promote President Rodrigo Duterte's campaign for the adoption of a federal form of government in the Philippines.
+"Pepederalismo" (sometimes also called "Pepedederalismo" by some sources) refers to a dance and jingle on an internet video featuring Drew Olivar and Mocha Uson.
+A part of the duo's online video series Good News Game Show with Drew and Mocha, the particular video was meant to promote then-Philippine President Rodrigo Duterte's campaign for the adoption of a federal form of government in the Philippines.

 The video received widespread negative reception for the sexually suggestive theme of the dance.
 Since Uson was concurrent Presidential Communications Assistant Secretary in the Presidential Communications Operations Office (PCOO) at that time, there was concerns that the PCOO's budget was being spent unwisely due to the video but Uson has clarified that the video was produced under a personal capacity for her online blog and the PCOO has stated that the video was unauthorized.

 Background

 Internet vlogger and Presidential Communications Assistant Secretary in the Presidential Communications Operations Office (PCOO) Mocha Uson aimed to promote awareness and buzz on President Rodrigo Duterte's push for Federalism in the Philippines which has been going on for two years already.
 Uson had previously produced videos tackling the topic.
 She was joined by fellow vlogger Drew Olivar who co-hosted in the Pepederalismo video.